mikonieminen/mini-module/README.md

 # About #

-Mini-module is about providing node.js module, exports and require functionality in browsers.
+Mini-module is about providing node.js *module*, *exports* and *require* functionality in browsers.
 Idea is to provide as close as possible experience with a minimalistic framework.

 # Usage #

 All code that works in node.js should work in the browser as long as all required modules are implemented.

 Examples under "test" introduce also a pattern for writing modules such a way that global namespace is not polluted when running the code inside a browsers.
+Using proper encapsulation is important especially when modules might be required by multiple modules.
+The modularization pattern used here works well for browsers and node.js (though in node.js it provides no additional value).

 The pattern for modularization should follow appoach:
 ```javascript